Having a signature style allows you to feel confident and stand out from the crowd.

 When you dress in a way that’s uniquely you, others will remember you – even if you’re not around.

-My friend Diane loves leather jackets.
-Every time I see one, I always think of her.
+Like my friend Diane who loves cool leather jackets.
+Every time I see one, I think of her.

-Gwen Stefani has red lips.
+Gwen Stefani has blonde hair and red lips.
 Sofia Vergara wears form-fitting dresses.
-Ellen Degeneres prefers pants.
+Ariana Grande wears high ponytails.

 These are their signature elements.
 Things you always associate with them.

 Because when you have a specific way of dressing – one that draws attention to your best features and reflects your personality – it cuts through all the clutter and makes shopping a breeze.